 - There is a theory that participating in the Home Run Derby curses the player’s performance for the second half of the year.
 It's a ‘curse’ because the players are only swinging for the fences and it messes with their swings.

 - During the "Midsummer Classic" the two leagues, the American League and the National League, showcase their best players on the field.
-The National League has the most overall all-star game wins – 43 – 42 (plus two tie games).
+(There is one player representing each of the 30 teams on the respective all-star rosters).

 - The game was originally scheduled to be a one-time summer event during the Great Depression.
 Chicago was hosting the World’s Fair and the Chicago mayor thought a game between baseball’s best would draw a big crowd.
 The game was such a success it became an annual tradition.

 - Pete Rose, who is banned from baseball for betting on games he was playing in, holds the record for the most positions played in an all-star game.
 He played five different positions.